Countries all around the world are embracing the benefits of medical marijuana research.

-Their laws allow for medical marijuana research and encourage growth in their cannabis industry.
+Their laws allow for medical marijuana research and encourage growth in the cannabis industry.

-The nation is leading the way in innovations, exports, and overall progress in this sector.
+The nation is leading the way in this sector’s innovations, exports, and overall progress.

 The Best Place on Earth for Cannabis Research

-For decades, Israel has positioned itself as a safe haven for medical marijuana researchers and cannabis businesses.
+For decades, Israel has positioned itself as a haven for medical marijuana researchers and cannabis businesses.

-The country has been welcoming and encouraging of pot farmers, educators, and entrepreneurs.
+The country has welcomed and encouraged pot farmers, educators, and entrepreneurs.

 In 2007, Israel became the first nation to permit medical research on marijuana.